Rating:

 The second ingredient is water, which adds nothing but moisture to this food.
 Water is a routine finding in most canned dog foods.

 The third ingredient is pumpkin.
-Pumpkin is a nutritious addition, high in complex carbohydrates, beta-carotene and dietary fiber.
+Pumpkin is a nutritious addition high in complex carbohydrates, beta-carotene and dietary fiber.

-The fourth item lists carrots.
-Like pumpkin, carrots are also loaded with beta-carotene, minerals and healthy fiber.
+The fourth ingredient includes carrots.
+Carrots are rich in beta-carotene, minerals and dietary fiber.

 The fifth ingredient includes peas.
 Peas are a quality source of carbohydrates.
-Plus (like all legumes) they’re rich in natural fiber.
+And like all legumes, they’re rich in natural fiber.

-However, peas contain about 25% protein, a factor that must be considered when judging the actual meat content of this dog food.
+However, peas contain about 25% protein, a factor that must be considered when judging the meat content of this dog food.

-The seventh item is sunflower oil.
+The seventh ingredient is sunflower oil.
 Sunflower oil is nutritionally similar to safflower oil.
-Since these oils are high in omega-6 fatty acids and contain no omega-3′s, they’re considered less nutritious than canola or flaxseed oils.
+Since these oils are high in omega-6 fatty acids and contain no omega-3’s, they’re considered less nutritious than canola or flaxseed oils.

 Sunflower oil is notable for its resistance to heat damage during cooking.